Sharing is caring!

 We went to lunch right after and while we were eating I noticed I felt a little crampy.
 I had had these feelings before and they didn’t hurt at all and they didn’t seem to be coming and going… Just kind of a general feeling.
 I usually felt that way when the babies were growing, and my uterus was stretching so I just figured they were getting bigger.

-That night I had a huge dinner packed with protein and carbs and I had the thought, “this would be a good meal to eat right before I went into my birthing time” heh heh…
+That night I had a huge dinner packed with protein and carbs and I had the thought, “this would be a good meal to eat right before I went into my birthing time” (Hypnobabies word for labor) heh heh…

-After dinner I was supposed to go to a wedding reception with Jordan, but I felt a huge desire to sleep and a prompting to listen to my body, so I fell asleep and Jordan went to the reception.
+After dinner, I was supposed to go to a wedding reception with Jordan, but I felt a huge desire to sleep and a prompting to listen to my body, so I fell asleep and Jordan went to the reception.
 I slept for about 3 hours, woke up at 9:00 pm, and waddled myself to the bathroom.
 While on the toilet I felt a big shuffle come from the babies followed by a slow and somewhat constant trickle.
 I thought, “um?
 That was not pee… Wait…” Yyyyyep my water broke, and I knew it!
-I sat there wondering why I hadn’t felt any pressure waves and if they would start.
-In the mean time I just sat there and texted Jordan.
+I sat there wondering why I hadn’t felt any pressure waves (Hypnobabies word for contractions) and if they would start.
+In the meantime, I just sat there and texted Jordan.
 I knew that would result in some sort of hyper-reactive tornado that is Jordan, but I needed him home because I was a little bit in shock.
 I also texted Talya, my doula, to let her know things were starting.
-Then i called my mom for some comfort before Jordan got home.
+Then I called my mom for some comfort before Jordan got home.

 We hadn’t packed our hospital bags yet and I hadn’t felt any pressure waves, so I figured I should get that ready before I got some rest.
 I was very calm but Jordan waaaaas not.
 He went into what he calls “survival mode” and ran around the house packing anything and everything he saw that might come in handy later.
 This included tuna fish cans and a can opener… (an obvious necessity for birth).
 It was while I was packing that I felt my first real pressure wave!
 I kind of excitedly just stood there and felt it.
 I had been wondering for 35 weeks what this would feel like!
 It felt like a really big fast cramp…ish.
 I was glad things were moving!

 I kept packing and they kept coming until I finally realized the pressure waves were coming faster than they should if I was in my early birthing time.
 I started tracking them and they were already about 6 minutes apart and lasting 30 seconds to a minute.
 At 10:40 I texted my doula and let her know that things were picking up and I didn’t think I could sleep through the waves.
 She encouraged me to listen to my body and get into hypnosis.
-I tried laying down to listen to my cd but man my body did not want to lay down!
-I decided to sit on my birthing ball and listen to my deepening track (a cd that talks you into deep hypnosis).
+I tried laying down to listen to my hypnosis tracks but man my body did not want to lay down!
+I decided to sit on my birthing ball and listen to my Deepening track (Hypnobabies hypnosis track to deepen level of hypnosis).
 Ten minutes later I realized the waves were pretty intense and I couldn’t talk through them.

 I wasn’t completely able to tap into my hypnosis tools right then because things were moving so fast so I was getting anxious for Talya to come over, but I figured I still had like 15 hours left of my birthing time, so I didn’t ask her to come yet.
 Ten minutes later though I texted her that I was having a hard time relaxing on my own and she called me and talked me through a few pressure waves with hypnosis.
 Her voice was so calming, and she said everything I needed to hear to remember my hypnosis tools I had been practicing.
 I was able to be very relaxed and much more comfortable after listening to her prompts.
 Where was Jordan during all of this?
 On a packing rant… He even came in to ask me if he could run to Walmart to buy a head mount for his GoPro and some canned soup… I gave him an exasperated and curious look and said, “no I need you here” and he kicked in and sat with me till Talya got there.